 Making Decisions Based on Early Data

-Every ad set up in Facebook, will initially fall under phase once they are live, known as the ‘Learning Phase’.
-However, although the term may be simple – many are yet to fully understand what this ‘phase’ means.
 During this phase, Facebook gathers data on the performance of the specific asset and learns about it.
-The Facebook algorithm utilises these learnings to better identify the type of user that is more likely to take the desired action than others.
-Additionally, Facebook also uses these learnings to adjust its ad delivery and daily spend patterns.
+The Facebook algorithm utilizes these learnings to better identify the type of user that will take the desired action.
+Facebook also uses these learnings to adjust its ad delivery and daily spend patterns.

-Example, if you have five ads active, and are seeing positive results from two, you might want to consider pausing the other three for the time being.
-This will allow the entire budget to focus and spend on the other ads that work.
-Don’t worry about the ads that are paused as they can be tested again when more budget is available or when one of the two current running ads show signs of ad fatigue.
+Example, if you have five ads active, and are seeing positive results from two, you may consider pausing the other three for the time being to allow the entire budget to be spent on what works.
+The paused ads can later be tested again once more budget is available or one of the two ads show signs of fatigue.

-Always try to avoid targeting a small audience size as this will likely cause two negative impacts on your campaigns’ performances.
-Here’s why;
+This issue will likely cause two negative impacts on your campaigns’ performance.

-First, the frequency of ad views.
-It doesn’t matter how eye-catching your ad creatives are or how enticing your offer is because more often than not, people are not going to like it if they see the same ad on their newsfeed multiple times a day.
-This can quickly lead to ad fatigue and not only does this cause CTR to drop, but users are also going to start ignoring your ads, or worse, block any ads from your Facebook page.
+Firstly, frequency.
+No matter how good your ad looks or how great your offer is, no one likes to see the same ad on their newsfeed 10 times a day.
+If the audience is not growing constantly at a high rate, it can easily lead to ad fatigue setting in.
+As a result, your CTR is likely to drop, as users start ignoring your ad, or worse, block any ads from your Facebook page.

-Secondly, high CPM.
-CPM (cost per mile/ cost per 1,000 impressions) is Facebook’s main cost metric.
-The more granular, targeted and limited your audiences are, the more likely you are to experience a higher CPM; a higher cost of advertising.
-Hence, on the contrary, you should focus on grouping similar audience types into the same ad sets to ensure your audience size is as large as possible.
+The more granular, targeted, and limited your make your audiences, the more likely it is to have a higher CPM.
+In simple terms, a high CPM means a high cost of advertising.
+Therefore focus on grouping similar audience types into the same ad sets to ensure your audience size is as large as possible.

 Not Using Placement Optimised Creatives